musical works, poetry books

 bee sage (2023)

-7 May 2023. bee sage (2023) is a new composition by Rozalie Hirs for cello and (contra) bass clarinet.
-The new duo was composed at the kind request of cellist Katharina Gross and bass clarinetist Fie Schouten.
-The first performances by Gross and Schouten of bee sage (2023) are scheduled […]
+contents 1. listen 2. summary 3. programme notes 4. details 5. performances listen listening link to follow soon summary 7 May 2023. bee sage (2023) is a new composition by Rozalie Hirs for cello and (contra)bass clarinet.
+The new duo was written at the request of the cellist Katharina Gross […]

 2022, calendar, musical works